Oxsomi/core3/README.md

 ## Deployables

-For a full OxC3 build (including all projects), a build typically contains the following on Windows (x64):
+For a full OxC3 build (including all projects), a build typically contains the following:

 ```
 D3D12: